bigsadcarousel/email-personalisation-agent/README.md

 4.  **Add Secrets:** This is crucial for security.
 In your deployed app's settings on Streamlit Community Cloud (usually under the menu ☰ -> Settings -> Secrets):
     *   Add `OPENAI_API_KEY` and paste your OpenAI key as the value.
     *   Add `FIRECRAWL_API_KEY` and paste your Firecrawl key as the value.
-    *   Optionally, add `RUN_LIMIT` if you want to set a global limit different from the default 100.
     *   The deployed app will read these secrets as environment variables.

 ## Data Files

-The application generates the following files locally or within the deployed container:
+The application generates the following file locally or within the deployed container:

-*   `limit.json`: Stores the count for the persistent global `RUN_LIMIT`.
-*   `emails.csv`: Appends email addresses from the optional signup form.
-*   `feedback.csv`: Appends user feedback submitted through the app.
-*   `usage_log.csv`: Appends records of URLs processed, questions asked, and answers given.
+*   `usage_log.csv`: Appends records of URLs processed, email purpose provided, and the generated opening line.

-These files are listed in `.gitignore` and should not be committed to version control.
-When deployed on Streamlit Community Cloud, these files reside within the app's running container.
-You may need to download them periodically from the cloud interface if you need to analyze the data, as container filesystems might not be permanently persistent across all updates or restarts.
+This file is listed in `.gitignore` and should not be committed to version control.
+When deployed on Streamlit Community Cloud, this file resides within the app's running container.
+You may need to download it periodically from the cloud interface if you need to analyze the data, as container filesystems might not be permanently persistent across all updates or restarts.
 For more robust data handling, consider integrating a database.